How To Calculate Safe Period To Avoid Pregnancy?

 Women with regular menstruating cycles have an 85% safety ratio for not getting pregnant.
 However, the success rate depends on how well you calculate the safe period and how religiously you follow it.

 Once you figure out how to track the signs of fertility, you can safely indulge in unprotected sex during the infertile period.
 If you think you are at risk of being fertile, use protection or abstain.

-It is important to remember that no method is fool-proof.
-While most of the methods are accurate and time-tested, hormonal ups and downs in a woman’s body can make your calculations go awry.
-It’s best to follow the golden rule: when in doubt, assume you’re fertile.
+It is important to remember that no method is foolproof.
+While most methods are accurate and time-tested, hormonal ups and downs in a woman’s body can make your calculations go awry.
+It’s best to follow the golden rule: assume you’re fertile when in doubt.

 3. Cervical Mucus / Ovulation Method

 The colour of cervical mucus changes when you are ovulating.
 Note the colour of cervical mucus every day.
-A change in colour would indicate that you are in the ovulation phase.
+A colour change would indicate that you are in the ovulation phase.